 “Every guy in the English Speaking world needs a copy of HappyRon’s Terribly Happy if only to sing along with his own life” The Expresso Magazine https://www.theespresso.com/

 “Masterpiece, anyone who listens will be amazed at the depth of Happy Ron Hill’s songwriting” The San Diego Troubadour http://www.sandiegotroubadour.com November 2008

 Great stuff, great attitude

-HappyRon has played with a thousand musicians, his current band is The Good Hearted People, featuring Stand Up Bass Player Paul Tillery and Andy Gallagher from Trains Across The Sea on keys and Rob Garbo from Sweettooth on drums.
+HappyRon has played with a thousand musicians, including The Good Hearted People, featuring Stand Up Bass Player Paul Tillery and Andy Gallagher from Trains Across The Sea on keys and Rob Garbo from Sweettooth on drums.